 If you’re a trainer, presenter or do any type of public speaking you know there’s a lot more that goes into it than just what people see.
 Beyond the obvious prep work leading up to an event, there is also a fair amount of work afterward to collect feedback, distribute the supporting resources or handouts (you are creating a separate takeaway document, right?!) and sharing your contact information.

-I’ve been using Talkbook for awhile now and I’ll ever do another event without it.
+I’ve been using Talkbook for a while now and I’ll never do another event without it.
 (At least if I can help it.)

 So how does it work?
 That’s the best part.
 It is quick and easy to get started.